-You are heading out-of-town for business, holidays, wedding or family reunion and you’ve got your travel plans and accommodation sorted but what to do with your furbaby?
+You are heading out-of-town but what to do with your furbaby?
 How do you choose between dog kennels or dog sitters?

 In a national study of pet ownership, Animal Medicine Australia revealed finding affordable boarding is one of the key difficulties experienced by pet owners.

-Owners want their pet to be safe, cared for and comfortable while they are away but every four-legged family members is different so we explore how to find the best care your furbaby.
+Pet Owners want their pet to be safe, cared for, and comfortable while they are away but every four-legged family members is different so we explore how to find the best care your furbaby.

 Home Based Dog Sitters